nebius/gosdk/README.md

 ```

 The `gosdk.New` constructor initializes the SDK.
-However, **authentication is required** for functionality.
+However, **authorization is required** for functionality.
 Use the `gosdk.WithCredentials` option to provide credentials.

 To clean up resources properly, ensure you call `Close` when finished.

 Find all available options in [options.go](options.go) ([reference](https://pkg.go.dev/github.com/nebius/gosdk#Option)).

-### Authentication and Credentials
+### Authorization and Credentials

-Authentication is handled by passing credentials via the `gosdk.WithCredentials` option.
+Authorization is handled by passing credentials via the `gosdk.WithCredentials` option.
 Commonly used credentials include `gosdk.IAMToken` and `gosdk.ServiceAccountReader`.

 Find all available credentials in [credentials.go](credentials.go) ([reference](https://pkg.go.dev/github.com/nebius/gosdk#Credentials)).

 #### Using an IAM Token

+The `gosdk.IAMToken` credentials allow you to use an IAM token directly for authorization.
+This approach is ideal for testing or tools used by end-users with their own credentials.

-Supply an IAM token with `gosdk.IAMToken`.
-For instance, if your token is stored in an environment variable:
+Here's an example of initializing the SDK with an IAM token stored in an environment variable:

 ```go
 token := os.Getenv("IAM_TOKEN")